dotlang/language/doc/RFE.md

 we can think of `[a,b]` notation as a concatenation.
 So it will create a block of memory which is a concatenated to b in binary representation. this is similar to a struct. an untyped literal: `{field1, field2, ...}`. we also have string type with it's special behavior by compiler.
 So let's just make array a built-in type defined in core and compiler will automatically convert `[1,2,3,...]` type literals to appropriate arrays.

-? - proposal: remove map from language and move it to std.
+Y - proposal: remove map from language and move it to std.
 We only need array.
 Also make the literal general.
 So any other type can use those literals. we can do conditionals with array.
 If we have map, we can also use std.
 q: What about `a(0)` notation?